To be honest, the idea of a 3D printable wind sensor (in technical jargon “anemometer”) has been floating around in my head for a long time.

 You can then assemble the parts prepared in the previous step.

-And then bolt the bearings with the lock nut shown.
+And then screw the bearings together with the lock nut shown.

-Important: Do not work here with too much force / torque!
-If necessary (definitely recommended depending on the print quality) you should re-cut the M8 external and internal thread with a tap!
+Important: Do not work with too much force/torque here!
+If necessary (recommended in any case, depending on the print quality), you should recut the M8 external and internal threads with a thread cutter!

-To do this, you should (only) wet the tip of the M3x50 countersunk screw with some screw locking varnish.
+For this you should (only) the tip of the M3x50 countersunk head screw with a little threadlocker.

-Here it is important that some screw locking varnish arrives in the thread in the wind vane.
-If necessary, you can also remove the wind vane again and drip the locking paint directly into the threaded hole.
-In any case, make sure that no locking paint gets into the ball bearings.
+Here it is important that some threadlocker is applied to the thread in the wind vane.
+If necessary, you can also remove the vane again and drip the threadlocker directly into the threaded hole.
+In any case, make sure that no locking lacquer gets into the ball bearings.

-Then place the magnet holder in such a way that the attached 623 ball bearing slides into the pocket provided.
-Then hold the magnet holder and turn the wind vane at the same time until the M3x50 screw grabs the thread in the wind vane and is screwed in all the way.
+Then position the magnet holder so that the attached 623 ball bearing slides into the pocket provided.
+Then hold the magnet holder firmly and at the same time turn the vane until the M3x50 screw grips the thread in the vane and is fully screwed in.

-You can also see the entire process in this video from second 95 onwards.
+You can see the whole process in this video from second 95.

 Insert the sensor board into the socket